v-rgrace/Viva/Viva/goals/goals-retirement-faq.md

 ## Can I renew my licenses until the retirement date?

-Reach out to your Microsoft representative or submit a support case in the Microsoft 365 Admin Center for assistance.
+Reach out to your Microsoft representative for assistance.